yangshun/front-end-interview-handbook/README.md

 ## Related

 If you are interested in how data structures are implemented, check out [Lago](https://github.com/yangshun/lago), a Data Structures and Algorithms library for JavaScript.
-It's meant for reference and studying purposes, not really for production use.
+It's meant for reference and studying purposes, not for production use.

 ## Contributing